cap-js/docs/java/working-with-cql/query-execution.md

 ::: info Limitations of `resolve` mode
 Using associations that are only [defined](../../cds/cql#association-definitions) in the view, as well as complex draft queries are not supported in *resolve* mode.
 :::
-::: info Pessimistic Locking on PostgreSQL
+::: info Pessimistic locking on PostgreSQL
 On PostgreSQL, some [pessimistic locking](#pessimistic-locking) queries on runtime views navigating associations require the *cte* mode.
 :::